Chr-Jan/BlazorChat_SignalR/README.md

 # BlazorChat_SignalR

-A simple chat application built with Blazor and SignalR.
+A chat application built with Blazor and SignalR.

 ## NuGet Packages